 Proving Ownership: The DID Subject demonstrates ownership of their private key by signing transaction Tx1 and sending it to the DID Controller.

-Transaction TxID0: The output of <TxID0> contains an issuance message and is linked to the public keys of both the DID Controller and the DID Subject.
+Transaction Tx0: The output of <Tx0> is locked by the public keys of both the DID Controller and the DID Subject.

-Transaction TxID1: The input of <TxID1> requires signatures from both the Subject and the Controller.
+Transaction Tx1: The input of <Tx1> requires signatures from both the Subject and the Controller.
 The output will contain the Controller-generated DID Document.
 This output is locked using a one-of-two multi-signature, allowing either the Controller or the Subject to spend the output.

-DID Document Status: The status of the output from <TxID1> determines the status of the DID Document.
-Only the DID Controller is authorized to update the DID Document.
-When the Controller spends the UTXO, they specify the transaction type as either 1 (Issuance), 2 (Update), or 3 (Revocation), indicating the intended operation.
-However, if the Subject spends the UTXO, the verifier interprets the action solely as a revocation, meaning the DID is no longer valid.

 Contents of the DID Document:

 DID of the Subject.